codurance/site/src/_posts/2019-04-30-state-of-the-art-jenkins-github-docker.md

 ![Branch Protection in GitHub]({{site.baseurl}}/assets/custom/img/blog/state-of-the-art-jenkins-github-docker/branch_protection.jpg)

-With Jenkins and GitHub configured according to your workflow you are ready to start the development of the application.
+With the pipeline configured according to your workflow you are ready to start the development of the application.

 ## Where to go from here?